SteelCompendium/compendium/docs/Rules/Classes/Censor.md

 ###### Arrest (5 Wrath)

-*“I got you, you son of a bitch.”*
+*"I got you, you son of a bitch."*

 | **Magic, Melee, Strike, Weapon** |     **Main Action** |
 | -------------------------------- | ------------------: |